 Neither of these Christmas card lists became readily available, but Dock shared the information with others, mainly in regard to notifying continuing river runners of what their number was, as with Beer and Daggett above.
 Dock tried to continue the count, but the increase in the amount of "Grand Canyoneers" due to the upsurge in commercial river trips made this impossible.
 Not until Barry Goldwater included a slightly modified list of "The First Hundred," in 1970 in his Delightful Journey down the Green and Colorado Rivers, did Dock's research in this area become accessible to others than those actually boating the Colorado River and corresponding with him.
-Due to Goldwater's publication, Dock's list was the basis for all accountability of Grand Canyon river runners, taken out of context and repeatedly misconstrued.3
+Due to Goldwater's publication, Dock's list was the basis for all accountability of Grand Canyon river runners, taken out of context and repeatedly misconstrued.

 With this background established by Dock for early Grand Canyon river runners and trips, the poster will supply an introduction to those trips and their significance.
 More detailed information may be found in any number of publications, but the best are David Lavender's River Runners of the Grand Canyon and Don Briggs's video of the same name, based on Lavender's book, and subtitled Messing about in Boats.
-Twenty-four trips are represented through 1949, so descriptions will, of necessity, be very brief.

-We end with 80 years of Grand Canyon river running, beginning 140 years ago with John Wesley Powell.
-The number of unique names on Dock's second list more than doubles in only five years, with Dock no longer able to comprehensibly continue acquisition, as the magnitude is all too evident.
-Dock "ran the last rapid" 30 years ago, on August 30, 1979, his opus unpublished.
+The number of unique names on Dock's second list more than doubles in only five years, with Dock no longer able to comprehensibly continue acquisition after that, as the magnitude is all too evident.
+At least sixteen trips are represented through 1954, so descriptions will be brief.

+Dock "ran the last rapid" over 30 years ago, on August 30, 1979, his opus unpublished.
 While researching, he accumulated over 432 boxes of resource material - river rat as pack rat, foolhardy canyoneer - for which we are in awe and eternally grateful.
 And that's no hokum!